bvarberg/typescript-contained/README.md

 # typescript-contained

-Goals:
+## Goals

-1. TypeScript => JavaScript => Docker container running Hapi.js server
+- [x] TypeScript => JavaScript => Docker container running Hapi.js server
-1. docker-compose service watching TS files for changes, recompile -> docker-compose service watching JS files for changes, restart server
-  1. Bonus: Server exposes debug port for VS Code to attach to

-Progress:

-- [x] Docker-based compilation pipeline
-- [x] Watching for changes (local development support)
+- [x] Watch for code changes, recompile, restart server
-- [ ] Debug with VS Code
-- [ ] Multi-step build pipeline?
-(Apply Node.js/Docker production suggestions)
+- [x] Attach a VS Code debugger to the running container, so we can inspect as it runs

+## Value

+- Shared development environment for all developers
+- Portable product (container) can be run on any platform that supports Docker

-# Caveats
+## Caveats

 > Remember: The container and your local file system are linked through the
 > `docker-compose.yml` configuration.